solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 as depth (number of customer-facing services in assessment scope).
 Azure compliance offerings are grouped into four segments: globally applicable, US government, industry specific, and region/country specific.
-Compliance offerings are based on various types of assurances, including formal certifications, attestations, validations, authorizations, and assessments produced by independent third-party auditing firms, as well as contractual amendments, self-assessments and
+Compliance offerings are based on several types of assurances, including formal certifications, attestations, validations, authorizations, and assessments produced by independent third-party auditing firms, as well as contractual amendments, self-assessments and